-Cape Town - Poverty, unemployment and inequalities will worsen under the leadership of the ANC, said Julius Malema
+Cape Town - Poverty, unemployment and inequalities will worsen under the leadership of the ANC, said Julius Malema in a statement on Tuesday.

 The expelled ANC Youth League leader established a new political formation called the Economic Freedom Fighters with the view to forming a political party.